International Puppet therapy Training (IPT-S)

 Course coordinator for the IPT-S training.
 Child, family and arts therapist in Sweden.
 Social worker with further education in symbolic work, psychotherapy and family therapy.
 For questions e-mail address email@example.com

-The IPT-S is a cooperation between the puppet therapy school FFT HF, the Commission Education, Development and Therapy (EDT), UNIMA International, Kinesthesis and The Institute for Play Therapy.
+The IPT-S is a cooperation between the puppet therapy school FFT HF and the Commission Education, Development and Therapy (EDT).

 Highlights among other things was a historical overview of puppetry in therapy, puppet types, their construction and different possibilities, manipulation of puppets in therapeutic settings, and, an expressive arts approach to therapeutic puppetry.
 COURSE DESCRIPTION.
 REPORT